Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The University of Guelph is set to spearhead the development and upgrade of essential agri-food research facilities, thanks to a $41-million investment from the Government of Ontario into Agricultural Research and Innovation Ontario (ARIO) research infrastructure.
+The University of Guelph will take the lead on building and upgrading essential agri-food research facilities, thanks to a $41-million investment in Agricultural Research and Innovation Ontario (ARIO) infrastructure from the Government of Ontario.

 “The University of Guelph is proud to partner with the province and the agri-food sector to lead the development of more than $200 million in research infrastructure over the past 15 years,” says Dr. Rene Van Acker, U of G president and vice-chancellor.
-“As operators, stewards, and primary users of these ARIO facilities, U of G puts this infrastructure to work for industry – supporting producers, serving agribusinesses, and driving innovation.
+“As operators, stewards and primary users of these ARIO facilities, U of G puts this infrastructure to work for industry – supporting producers, serving agribusinesses and driving innovation.
 This investment will continue to build resilience, improve productivity, strengthen competitiveness and ensure Ontario’s agri-food sector remains a global leader.”

 New funding commitment reinforces U of G’s role as a cornerstone of Ontario’s agri-food innovation ecosystem